by Antonia Asher, MPH Candidate, Tulane University

 Outside of research, I am grateful for all of the new friendships that I have made and the adventures we had exploring a new city.
 St. Louis has a lot to offer in the summer from outdoor plays and concerts, to Ted Drewes Frozen Custard after a trip to the zoo, to Cardinals games at Busch Stadium, to meals on the Delmar Loop after work.
 Each of my peers have been integral to my learning journey through discussions about their research, our weekly seminars, and current events.

 This experience has continued to challenge and further my understanding of public health concepts.
 For instance, I have realized how drastically effects of racial residential segregation linger, although the policies and laws that created them are now illegal.
 I have considered the stress of being a minority navigating predominately white spaces at work and at university through reading testimonies in focus-group transcripts.
 It has re-humanized public health through thinking of people as people and not problems to be solved.
-It emphasizes the amount of important work to be done to create an equitable world.community health, environment, racial disparities, Summer Research Program
+It emphasizes the amount of important work to be done to create an equitable world.Community Health, Disparities, Environment, Summer Research Program